How Long Does Preserved Moss Last? And How To Keep It Fresh!

 Book Club Brunch Tablescape filled with preserve moss balls and vintage cheese board with old books & brass birds.

 Here, I used the preserved moss balls on the front porch sitting area for Spring.
-However, I will bring them indoors after when I don’t have guests, to prolong their lovely green color.
+However, I will bring them indoors after I don’t have guests to prolong their lovely green color.

 Resources